Our COVID-19 Policy

 REPORTING SUSPECTED OR CONFIRMED CASE IN HOUSEHOLD:

-Notify us immediately if you become aware of any suspected or confirmed case of COVID-19 in your household occurring within 5 days prior to or 48 hours after any member of your household has been present at the academy.
+Notify us immediately if you become aware of any confirmed case of COVID-19 in your household occurring within 5 days prior to or 48 hours after any member of your household has been present at the academy.

 LOCAL REQUIREMENTS: ADDITIONAL STATE, LOCAL, AND SITE REQUIREMENTS MAY APPLY.
 CONTACT CENTER ADMINISTRATION FOR DETAILS REGARDING APPLICABLE LOCAL REQUIREMENTS.